CAV-Research-Lab/Symbolic-Imitation-Learning/README.md

 print(results)
 ```

+For more information regarding how to connect PySwip to Python, see the [Safe-Reinforcement-Learning-using-Symbolic-Logical-Programming-for-Autonomous-Highway-Driving repository](https://github.com/CAV-Research-Lab/Safe-Reinforcement-Learning-using-Symbolic-Logical-Programming-for-Autonomous-Highway-Driving).

 This allows you to use the background knowledge and extracted rules directly in your Python code.

 ## Notes